tjcchen/Amazon-SMS-Integrations/Amazon-SNS-Integration.md

 1. **Authentication Failures**:
    - Double-check your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
-   - Ensure the IAM user has the correct SNS permissions
+   - Ensure the IAM user has the correct SNS permissions, like: `AmazonSNSFullAccess`

 2. **SMS Not Delivered**:
    - In sandbox mode, verify the recipient's phone number is confirmed